umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/discount-rules-and-rewards.md

 ## Localization

 When displaying your rule/reward in the picker modal, or when displaying the configurable settings for your your rule/reward, it is neceserray to provide localizable labels.
+This is controlled by Umbracos [UI Localization](https://docs.umbraco.com/umbraco-cms/extending/language-files/ui-localization) feature.

 Umbraco Commerce will automatically look for the following entries: